Rancho’s school at Ladakh of ‘3 Idiots’ fame, wants to be known by its original name

 Tourists from Delhi to Kolkata continue to flock to Shey to see the 'Rancho wall', many not even knowing it is a duplicate one.

-On the highway, signage of the school, mentions 'Rancho's School' in bracket below its actual name.
+On the highway, signage of the school, mentions 'Rancho's School' in the bracket below its actual name.

 Vikram Ghosh, who came from Asansol in West Bengal, said he and his wife came to Shey, "just to see the wall".